justinmklam/personal-blog/content/posts/2025/08/handwired-skeletyl/index.md

 ### QMK

-Forked the QMK repo, ran the new keyboard command, and then updated the config.
-With the RP2040, the bootloader and processor need to just be RP2040 instead of the dev board, which is one of the default options.
+I followed the [QMK tutorial](https://docs.qmk.fm/newbs) and forked the repo, ran the new keyboard command, and then updated the config.
+With the RP2040, the bootloader and processor needed to just be RP2040 instead of the dev board, which was one of the default options.

 It took a while to figure out what the correct configuration was for the layout, but I eventually got it done with a bit of help from ChatGPT.